A new class of non-stationary Gaussian fields with general smoothness on metric graphs: The numerical approximation method

 \subsection{Main idea}

-\cite{bolin2023statistical} showed that one can evaluate finite-dimensional distributions exactly and computationally efficiently of solutions to \eqref{eq:spde} whenever $\kappa,\tau>0$ are constants and $\alpha\in\mathbb{N}$.
-Their approach relies heavily on the fact that the corresponding process has Markov properties \citep{bolin2023markov} whenever $\alpha\in\mathbb{N}$.
-As we want a method that works for general $\alpha>\sfrac{1}{2}$, there is little hope in extending their method to the non-stationary fields that we are considering here. \citet{bolin2023regularity} proposed approximating Generalized Whittle--Mat\'ern fields using the finite element approach combined with a quadrature approximation of the fractional power of the operator.
-That is essentially the metric graph version of the rational SPDE approach proposed in \cite{bolin2020rational} for the corresponding Generalized Whittle--Mat\'ern fields on Euclidean domains.
-The disadvantage of this approach is that the corresponding approximation is not a Gaussian Markov random field (GMRF), which means that it cannot be implemented in software such as \texttt{R-INLA} \citep{xiong2022covariance}.
+\cite{Bolin2023Statistical} showed that one can evaluate finite-dimensional distributions exactly and computationally efficiently of solutions to \eqref{eq:spde} whenever $\kappa,\tau>0$ are constants and $\alpha\in\mathbb{N}$.
+Their approach relies heavily on the fact that the corresponding process has Markov properties \citep{Bolin2026Markov} if $\alpha\in\mathbb{N}$.
+As we want a method that works for general $\alpha>\sfrac{1}{2}$, there is little hope in extending their method to the non-stationary fields that we are considering. \citet{Bolin2024Regularity} proposed approximating Generalized Whittle--Mat\'ern fields using a FEM approximation combined with a quadrature approximation of the fractional power of the operator.
+That is essentially the metric graph version of the rational SPDE approach proposed in \cite{Bolin2020Rational} for Generalized Whittle--Mat\'ern fields on Euclidean domains.
+The disadvantage of this approach is that the corresponding approximation is not a Gaussian Markov random field (GMRF), which means that it cannot be implemented in software such as \texttt{R-INLA} \citep{Xiong2024Covariance}.
 This limits applicability, as the vast majority of applications of the SPDE approach have been done using \texttt{R-INLA}, because of its flexibility and computational efficiency.
-For Euclidean domains, \cite{xiong2022covariance} solved this issue by proposing the covariance-based rational SPDE approach, where they directly performed a rational approximation of the covariance operator of the process to obtain a GMRF approximation.
-The method we propose for the non-stationary Gaussian processes on metric graphs is the metric graph version of this approach.
-Specifically, we first perform a FEM approximation and then a rational approximation of the corresponding covariance operator.
+For Euclidean domains, \cite{Xiong2024Covariance} solved this issue by proposing a covariance-based rational SPDE approach, where a rational approximation of the covariance operator of the process was performed to obtain a GMRF approximation.
+The method we propose for the Gaussian processes from Section~\ref{sec:model} is the metric graph version of this approach.
+Specifically, we combine a FEM approximation with a rational approximation of the corresponding covariance operator.